Bay Area Bike Share is here!

 What is Bike Share?

-Bike share systems provide a network of iconic public bicycles from self-service bike share stations located around town.
-Similar to car-sharing, members can check out a bicycle, ride to their destination and return the bicycle to any bike share pod in the system.
-Bike share uses unique, commuter-style bicycles designed for urban use and employs high-tech features such as smart cards, solar powered stations, wireless internet, and GPS technologies.
+Bike share systems provide a network of iconic public bicycles from self-service bike share stations - or pods - located around town.
+Bike sharing centers on short trips to multiple destinations.
+Similar to car-sharing, members can check out a bicycle, ride to their destination and return the bicycle to any bike share station in the system.
+Bike share uses unique, commuter-style bicycles designed for urban use and employs features such as smart cards, solar powered stations, and wireless internet.

-Know of a good location for bike share?
-Email your suggestions to email@example.com.
+Know of a good location for a future bike share station?
+Post your suggestion on the bike share crowdsource map or email your suggestion to email@example.com.

 Help us grow Bay Area Bike Share!
 If you're a business, school, or homeowners association interested in sponsoring a station, please contact firstname.lastname@example.org. for more information.